apdot/doodle/README.md

 -   **Tagging:** Use `#tags` to categorize your notes, with built-in autocompletion.
 -   **Note Templates:** Create reusable templates for different types of notes.
 -   **Graph View:** Visualize the connections between your notes in an interactive force-directed graph.
+-   **Migrations:** Easily move your data in and out of Doodle using the Import and Export commands.

 ## ⚡️ Requirements
 -   Neovim >= 0.8